aravindhkm/aravindhkm/README.md

 - 🏆 **Open Source Contributor** with a focus on distributed systems and blockchain tools
 - ☁️ **Experienced in building and scaling microservices** using Kubernetes and container orchestration in cloud environments
 - 🔁 **Proficient in Golang for system-level and backend development**, including API servers, CLI tools, and concurrent systems
 - 📍 Based in Bengaluru, India
+- ✨ Creating bugs since 2016
+- 🎲 Catching up… slowly!

 ---